ashtianicode/paperclip/README.md

 # TowerCrane

-towercrane is an easy to use commandline tool for keeping your large project files on the cloud.
-It simply searches for specific file extensions in your project and let your simply upload and downlaod them between your local and cloud.
-It's designed to work with AWS S3, Google Cloud Storage and other storage services in the future. towercrane is desined for Linux and macOS.
-Support for windows is in the backlog.
+Towercrane is an easy to use command line tool for keeping your large project files on the cloud.
+It walks in your project dir, searching for typical file extensions of large files( csv, xlsx, mp4, ... ).
+You can have your large files added to the local DB and then simply move them between your local and cloud.
+It's designed to work with AWS S3, Google Cloud Storage, and other storage services in the future. towercrane is designed and tested for Linux and macOS.

-I used to run out of space on my laptop all time. very often it was because of large datasets or other formats of project files, which I didn't want to remove from my local.
-I wrote towecrane and decided to make it open source for other people to contribute to.
+I used to run out of space on my laptop all the time.
+Very often it was because of large datasets, video files or other large files in a few of my projects.
+I found it very frustrating to remove them from my local, only to search for and download them every single time I wanted to run a project again.
+I wrote towecrane and decided to make it open source for others to contribute to.

-Cheers

 ## Quick start

-you can install towercrane on using pip. when running config there is a choice for using either AWS S3 or Google Cloud Storage. and you need have their cli tool authnticated. look for the links at the bottom.
+You can Install towercrane using pip. when running config there is a choice for using either AWS S3 or Google Cloud Storage.
+You need to have your AWS or Google Cloud CLI authenticated.

+(there are links for the authentication guides at the bottom)

 ```bash